aneasystone/github-trending/README.md

 ## Go

+* 【2025-07-12】[RezaSi / go-interview-practice](https://github.com/RezaSi/go-interview-practice) - Go Interview Practice is a series of coding challenges to help you prepare for technical interviews in Go.
+Solve problems, submit your solutions, and receive instant feedback with automated testing.
+Track your progress with per-challenge scoreboards and improve your coding skills step by step.
 * 【2025-07-11】[beam-cloud / beta9](https://github.com/beam-cloud/beta9) - Secure, high-performance AI infrastructure in Python.
 * 【2025-07-08】[PlakarKorp / plakar](https://github.com/PlakarKorp/plakar) - plakar is a backup solution powered by Kloset and ptar
 * 【2025-07-07】[qichiyuhub / rule](https://github.com/qichiyuhub/rule) - Clash、Sing-box、等分流规则